GatoGraphQL/GatoGraphQL/README.md

 - JavaScript for user interactivity/dynamic functionality
 - CSS for styles
 - PHP for creating the modules

+✅ Easy to maintain in the long term

+- Modules are focused on a single task or goal

 ✅ JavaScript as progressive enhancement (the application works always, even if JavaScript is disabled)